 Friday 16th– Sunday 18th November 2018 at Highgate House – (Fully booked)

 Friday 8th- Sunday 10th February 2019 at Highgate House – Weekend Residential

 Friday 15th– Sunday 17th March 2019 at Highgate House – Weekend Residential

 Pupils outside of London and the South East Circuit are recommended to approach their circuit directly in respect of the compulsory Pupils’ courses.
 However, pupils on circuit are very welcome to attend the courses run by Lincoln’s Inn should they prefer.

 Booking onto Courses

 Once you have submitted a copy of your Pupillage Registration form to the Bar Standards Board (BSB), Lincoln’s Inn will be informed once your pupillage is registered.
 The Inn will then send you an email with information on how to book on to the compulsory Advocacy and Practice Management training courses.
 The course you are booked onto is dependent on when your pupillage is registered with the BSB.
 This training is free of charge and is offered to all Lincoln’s Inn members on a pupillage.
 If you are on a pupillage and have received a dispensation from the BSB and are not required to complete the Pupils Advocacy Training you are able to pay a charge to attend this course.

-This course is designed to provide you with the skills to effectively manage your practice.
-It is run over two evenings at Lincoln’s Inn and includes the following Topics:
+This course is designed to provide you with the skills to effectively manage your practice and includes the following Topics: